jcmagsay/rally-rally/REACT_RALLY_2017_DAY_2.md

       /             \
   Component1    Component2
 ------------------------------

-Data can be passed from Component1 to Component2 just by relation of being a descendent from the same component parent
 ```
+`Data can be passed from Component1 to Component2 just by relation of being a descendent from the same component`

 ____________________________________________________________________